This post may contain affiliate links. Please read our privacy policy.

 Caesar Salad Origin

 I was surprised to find out that Caesar salad originated in Mexico.
 The story goes that restaurateur Caesar Cardini invented the recipe in Tijuana in 1924.
-Apparently during a busy service rush while they were running low on ingredients, Cardini started combing things like Parmesan, egg yolks, and other ingredients to create a dressing for some lettuce, and one of the most popular salads was born, soomeday to become a permanent staple on the menus of a gazillion restaurants in the U.S., from high end place, to fast food joints.
+Apparently during a busy service rush, while they were running low on ingredients, Cardini started combing things like Parmesan, egg yolks, and other ingredients to create a dressing for some lettuce, and one of the most popular salads was born, someday to become a permanent staple on the menus of a gazillion restaurants in the U.S., from high-end place, to fast food joints.

-And of course there are different versions of how the salad came to be, one involving Caesar’s brother Alex, another involving an employee named Livio Santini.
-A like many famous recipes with not quite-clear origins, we may never settle on a definitive origin story.
+And, of course, there are different versions of how the salad came to be, one involving Caesar’s brother Alex, another involving an employee named Livio Santini.
+Like many famous recipes with not quite-clear origins, we may never settle on a definitive origin story.

-But the idea Caesar salad was probably invented by an Italian immigrant in an Italian restaurant in Tijuana, Mexico, then to become one of the best loved salads in North America and beyond, is a pretty cool tale, and one day I’d like to find out the real story for sure.
+But the idea that Caesar salad was probably invented by an Italian immigrant in an Italian restaurant in Tijuana, Mexico, then became one of the best-loved salads in North America and beyond, is a pretty cool tale, and one day I’d like to find out the real story for sure.

 Caesar Salad with Garlicky Croutons in a large bowl and a small bowl.